ssube/onnx-web/docs/user-guide.md

   - Job limit before workers will be automatically restarted.
 Defaults to 10.
 - `ONNX_WEB_MEMORY_LIMIT`
   - VRAM usage limit for CUDA devices.
 Defaults to none, which is no limit.

+Please see [the server admin guide](./server-admin.md#configuration) for the complete list of available variables.

 ## Known errors